valispace/actions/setup-python/README.md

 ### `python-path`

-**python-path** output is available with the absolute path of the Python interpreter executable if you need it:
+The **python-path** output contains the absolute path of the Python interpreter executable if you need it:

 ```yaml
 jobs: